alexwu727/Tetra-Star-Simulation/README.md

 ## Simulation
 In order to simulate and demonstrate a series of events which take place on Tetra, you may have to consider the notion of a TimeStep.
 On each Timestep, a number of things (see the description below) take place.
 For example, on one timeStep:
-* ATetRover/TetHero/TetVader can move a step from one location to another adjacent location.
+* A TetRover/TetHero/TetVader can move a step from one location to another adjacent location.
 * A TetHero/TetVader can fly from one location to another location.
 * A TetVader can steal a StarMap (empty the MapBase of its contents) and fly it to VaderBase.
 * A TetHero can request to get a TFlier.